 An exploration of composition theory and writing practice through the study of published writers' narrative accounts of the writing life.
+Students engage in an extended writing project selected in consultation with the instructor.
 Prerequisites: ENGL115 and 215.
 Cannot be audited.